slingercode/slingercode-drive-server/README.md

 **NOTE: Both client and server repositories has the same `docker-compose.yml` version, and is only for development purpose**

+## API Structure

+All the API calls are going to follow these order of execution

+- Basic security

+  - Authentication
+  - Body validation
+  - Declarations

+- Cache
+- DB Connections
+- Success state
+- Error state

 ## Usefull links

 - [AWS SDK JS v3](https://betterdev.blog/aws-javascript-sdk-v3-usage-problems-testing/)